 On demand there is also a visual trace which was implemented according to the runnable specification of the interpreter [15].
 Additionally the user can test hypotheses about the correctness of her/his implementations.
 Figures 1 and 2 depict snapshots of the interface when a student has programmed a wrong solution of the problem "even" and tries to propose some hypotheses about the usefulness of parts of his program.
 The answers to her/his hypotheses are generated by rules defining a goals-means-relation (GMR; more details below).
 This feedback can be viewed as helps from the system on the language level.

-3. Rule-based Help for the Acquisition of Semantic and Planning Knowledge to supplete insight into the learning process of the suppletement.
+3. Rule-based Help for the Acquisition of Semantic and Planning Knowledge

 It is standard theory in cognitive science to assume that programming requires the activation and application of at least four knowledge sources: